It's time to put yourself first

 Chemical dependency & First Responders

-First-Responders Wellness Program in Southern California
+First-Responders Treatment Program in Southern California

 The average person may not be completely aware of the stages of drug & alcohol abuse.
 Emergency responders, however, have seen the stages and know the consequences of prolonged substance abuse.
 The average police officer has encountered someone who has lost everything due to drug addiction.
 Likewise, EMTs and paramedics have treated dozens of overdose patients and, thus, feel like they can control their personal addiction before things go too far.